cycle/docs/advanced/soft-deletes.md

 }
 ```

-Now all entity deletes will issue Update command instead.
+Now all entity deletes will issue Update commands instead.

 ## Select Deleted
 You can select deleted entities from the database by disabling your select constrain: